mikechambers/mikechambers.github.io/source/_posts/2005-06-27-spotlight-search-plugin-for-actionscript.markdown

 Installation instructions are included in the readme file within the zip.

-If you have any bug fixes, problems, recommendations, etc&#8230;, just post them in the comments.
+If you have any bug fixes, problems, recommendations, etc..., just post them in the comments.

  [1]: http://www.apple.com/macosx/features/spotlight/
  [2]: http://www.apple.com/macosx/